CompGenomeLab/PHACTboost_manuscript/README.md

 # PHACTboost_manuscript

-This repository includes the required codes to reproduce the figures at PHACTboost manuscript.
+This repository contains the necessary codes to reproduce the figures presented in the PHACTboost manuscript.
+Each figure's code and related data are provided in their respective named folders.

 ## Figure 2